 For efficient use of storage space and a much shorter time to transfer files to your VR device, it’s recommended to use ‘Single Res’ output.
 This creates only 6 images per panorama (or 12 for stereo) and copies MUCH faster to your VR device than a ‘Multi Res’ tour, which can contain thousands of files and includes resolutions that won’t be used by VR Tourviewer.
 When copying your tour, this can be a difference of 30 seconds versus over an hour to copy a simple tour.

 - Use output to HTML5.
 If you want to keep your current tour output settings, you can add a second HTML output and keep separate settings for web output and VR output.

 - Generate output for your tour (by clicking the gear icon, or ALT-click to generate all outputs).
-The generated XML file will be used by the app to find the images, hotspots, media and lens flares to load and show the tour.

 Note: the following features aren’t implemented (yet): skins, auto rotation (would cause instant nausea), auto change, transitions (nausea alarm too), context menu, control, preview.
 Please keep these limitations in mind when creating/generating the output for VR Tourviewer.